cimun/air-quality-prediction/README.md

 - Evaluation shows clear gains for short term forecasts.
 Long term performance dips in some cases, but hindcast analyses confirm the improvement on short horizons.

-- The model also includes extra meteorological features such as `surface_pressure`, `relative_humidity` and `cloud_cover`.
-These additions lead to further measurable improvements.
+- The lagged model was further extended by extra meteorological features such as `surface_pressure`, `relative_humidity` and `cloud_cover`.

+- The comparison below shows that each extension improved the model performance on the test set.
+While the addition of lagged PM2.5 features had the largest impact, the further weather features also contributed to a small but measurable gain.

 ## Model Comparison